Muddz/StructurebyFeatureTmpl/README.md

 ## Why I recommend this structure

-I strongly recommend the structure-by-feature approach by default for Java/Spring Boot microservice projects over the structure-by-functionality.
-The biggest reason is due to ease of navigation and readability, an often forgotten art in the fast paced world of software development nowadays.
-The sacrifice of readibility for "just getting it out" will later cost you a lot of valuable time when you suddenly need to refactor a huge project to make it scalable or when you need to fix a critical bug or handover the project to colleagues who never worked on it before.
+Mainly due to how well it scales up and still makes your project readable and understandable of what it does and contains.
+I recommend the structure-by-feature approach by default for Java/Spring Boot microservice projects over the structure-by-functionality, unless a project doesn't fit this structure of course.

 Some of reasons for the recommendation:

-- Its super easy to understand a project and what it does with this structure.
-- All files related to a particular feature are located within the same package.
+- All files related to a feature are located within the same package, no need for jumping between serverel packages for working on a feature.
 - Deleting a feature is easy, you just delete the feature package and all files related to that feature is gone at once.
+- Makes your project easy to navigate and understand what it actually does, even when a project becomes huge.
 - Follows naturally the design princip of 'Separation of concerns'.
-- Scalable structure, even when a project become huge, the navigation and understanding of it dosn't become harder.